back to top

 3. Create Flaps to Hold the Flash in Place

-You want to create a snug slot for the flash to fit through, with four triangles slots cut into the box, not a large hole.
-Err on the side of too small as you cut.
+You want to create a snug slot for the flash to fit through, with four triangle slots cut into the box, not a large hole.
+Err on the side of “too small” as you cut.
 You can always cut them a bit bigger if the flash doesn’t fit.

 Next, line the entire interior of the softbox with tin foil.
-Cut a hole that matches the flash opening in the foil, so that the foil isn’t blocking the opening.
-Secure with tape as needed.
+Cut a hole that matches the flash opening in the foil so the foil isn’t blocking the opening.
+Secure it with tape as needed.

 The aluminum foil will bounce the light inside the box.
-Even when your flash head is pointing up, the light will still be directed out the front of the softbox, towards the subject.A camera flash inserted into a flap of a foil covered cardboard box
+Even when your flash head points up, the light will still be directed out the front of the softbox toward the subject.A camera flash inserted into a flap of a foil covered cardboard box

 5. Create the Diffusion Panel

 Cut the material the size of the front of the softbox, plus an inch or two so that the material wraps around the front sides of the box.
-Place the material over the box, and secure with tape.
-Use one long piece of tape on each side to completely attach the material, without any gaps.A camera flash inserted into a flap of a cardboard box
+Place the material over the box and secure it with tape.
+Use one long piece of tape on each side to completely attach the material without any gaps.A camera flash inserted into a flap of a cardboard box

 6. Insert Your Flash and Start Shooting

-Your softbox is constructed, now you just need to add your flash.
+Your softbox is constructed.
+Now, you just need to add your camera flash.
 Point the flash head straight up, then slide the flash through the opening.
-Leave the flash pointing straight up, towards the ceiling.
-All the tinfoil inside will help bounce that light to the opening for beautiful soft light.
+Leave the flash pointing straight up toward the ceiling.
+All the tinfoil inside will help bounce that light to the opening for beautiful, soft light.

 a vintage camera product photography shot

-The photo using the DIY softbox creates a much softer light that’s less harsh on the subject.
-If you look closely to the right of the subject, the vintage camera, you can see a shadow cast by some window light.
+The photo using the DIY softbox created a much softer light that’s less harsh on the subject.
+Looking closely to the right of the vintage camera, you can see a shadow cast by some window light.
 The bare flash is so powerful it eliminates that shadow, which gives the image less depth.

-You can use a DIY softbox much like using any softbox.
-Remember, using manual flash will give you further control over the light.
-With a transmitter and receiver, this DIY hot shoe softbox can also be used off-camera.
+You can use a DIY softbox much like any softbox.
+Remember, using a manual flash gives you further control over the light.
+This DIY hot shoe softbox can also be used off-camera with a transmitter and receiver.

 What Is a Softbox in Photography?